bigomics/omicsplayground/docs/modules/mod0_home.rst

 sufficient for most users.
 The advanced mode presents extra visualization panels and enables more custom options.
-The advanced mode also has specialized analysis modules for single-cell RNA-seq, immune cell profiling and signature analysis."
+The advanced mode also has specialized analysis modules for single-cell RNA-seq, immune cell profiling and signature analysis.

 .. figure:: figures/psc1.1.png
     :align: center